 Five P Venture

 To continuously enrich the value of textile heritage skills by contemporizing the use & relevance without diluting its core values.” - Five P venture's Mission Statement

 Five P Venture was born with the purpose of sustaining the textile heritage of its village and others around it.
-As with many traditional hand skills in India, the turn towards machines has left many gifted handloom artisans without a employement.
-These lack of work opportunities in the traditional textile sector have meant younger generations no longer practicing the skill.
-The Founders Dev and Sam of Five P Venture noticed this trend and decided to do something about it.
+As with many traditional hand skills in India, the turn towards machines has left many gifted artisans without employment.
+The lack of work opportunities in the traditional textile sector has also pushed younger generations to abandon the practice altogether.
+The Founders of Five P Venture, Dev and Sam, noticed this trend and decided to take action.
 Their goal was to provide a “holistic, socio-economically conscious and eco-friendly venture that would preserve heritage skills, alleviate poverty and to give back to the community a sustainable way of living.”

+Five P Venture